Emeraldugbeyide93/Mobile-Application-Web-Scraping/README.md

 This is a beginner level web scraping project.

-This project focuses on scraping customer reviews of social media applications with a look a instagram and tiktok.
+This project focuses on scraping customer reviews of mobile banking applications on google play store.